bkrencker/HDIBackupRestore/README.md

 # BTP Toolbox: HDI Container Backup & Restore (Export / Import)

-This is the first application I publish for creating a Toolbox that helps running & operating `Cloud (CAP) Apps` on SAP BTP.
+This is the first application for a Toolbox that helps running & operating `Cloud (CAP) Apps` on SAP BTP.

 ## App Motivation